 Once you become a Sponsor Licence holder, you may receive an onsite visit from a Home Office compliance officer at any time.
 Our research shows that increased unannounced visits are occurring as the Home Office works to remove illegal workers and to catch non-compliant sponsors.
 With A Y & J Solicitors’ Compliance Training, you will be ready and fully prepared for any compliance inspection.

 Our lawyers also have experience dealing with companies that are unprepared for a compliance visit.
-We understand what the Home Office is requirements, we know the areas of compliance businesses frequently find challenging, and we have solutions that will enhance your ongoing compliance success.
+We understand what the Home Office requirements are, we know the areas of compliance businesses frequently find challenging, and we have solutions that will enhance your ongoing compliance success.
 We have helped many sponsors, check our reviews here.

 Record-keeping and reporting systems can be appropriate to the type and size of the organisation but must be effective, e.g. a large organisation may choose to use a sophisticated software system to record and carry out follow-up right up to work checks, whereas a smaller one may rely on spreadsheets and calendar reminders.
 Regardless of the systems you use, our lawyers will assist so that you operate effectively to meet your compliance obligations and maintain your A-rating.

-To obtain a statutory excuse against the imposition of a civil penalty for employing an illegal worker under section 15 of the Immigration, Asylum and Nationality Act 2006, or the Accession of Croatia (Immigration and Worker Authorisation) Regulations 2013, right to work checks need to be carried out prior to the worker starting work and again prior to their visa expiry date if he / she is visa national.
+To obtain a statutory excuse against the imposition of a civil penalty for employing an illegal worker under section 15 of the Immigration, Asylum and Nationality Act 2006, right to work checks need to be carried out prior to the worker starting work and again prior to their visa expiry date if he / she has time-limited permission to work.